freeCodeCamp/freeCodeCamp/guide/english/mathematics/exponents/index.md

 - An exponent of 3 means the number is cubed.
 So 2<sup>3</sup> is referred to as 2 cubed, evaluating to 8.

 ### Negative Exponents
-Negative exponents are computed similarly, except that the value is placed as a denominator beneath a numerator of 1.
+Negative exponents are computed similarly, except the value is placed as a denominator beneath a numerator of 1.

 For example, 2<sup>-2</sup> = <sup>1</sup>/<sub>(2 * 2)</sub> = <sup>1</sup>/<sub>4</sub>